dwrench07/dsi-python-workshop/day3/matt-notes.md

 The first step is to determine what data we need to store.
 In this case it's pretty easy, we need

-  - The underlying dictionary that we are going to attempt lokups into.
+  - The underlying dictionary that we are going to attempt lookups into.
   - The default action to take when a lookup fails.

 Let's mimic the way Python's built in default dict works.
 We need to add some functionality to **supply and then store** both of these data elements when we create an instance of the class.
 This is done using a special *method*, `__init__`.